South African Class 14B 4-8-2: Watson Standard boilers

 During the 1930s, many serving locomotives were reboilered with a standard boiler type designed by then CME A.G.
 Watson as part of his standardisation policy.
 Such Watson Standard reboilered locomotives were reclassified by adding an "R" suffix to their classification.

 From 1935, all the ex Class 14B locomotives except no. 1750 were reboilered with Watson Standard no. 2 boilers and reclassified to Class 14R.
 Only slight modifications were found necessary to take the new boilers.
 In the process, the engines were also equipped with Watson cabs with their distinctive slanted fronts, compared to the conventional vertical fronts of the original cabs.
 The flangeless leading coupled wheels were flanged and Type MR tenders were attached to the reboilered engines.
 No. 1750 was sold to ISCOR without being reboilered.

 Their original Belpaire boilers were fitted with Ramsbottom safety valves, while the Watson Standard boiler was fitted with Pop safety valves.
 An obvious difference between an original and a Watson Standard reboilered locomotive is usually a rectangular regulator cover, just to the rear of the chimney on the reboilered locomotive.
 In the case of the ex Class 14B locomotives, two even more obvious differences are the Watson cab and the absence of the Belpaire firebox hump between the cab and boiler on the reboilered locomotives.

 Service

 South African Railways

 The locomotives were initially in service on the lower sections of the Natal mainline, particularly the Town Hill section near Pietermaritzburg.
 After their reboilering and the electification of the Natal mainline, most were then allocated to Empangeni in the north and Port Shepstone in the south.
 In 1976, many were transferred to the Witwatersrand for shunting service.
 They were all withdrawn from service by 1983.

 Industrial

-Five of these engines were eventually sold into industrial service:
+Five were sold into industrial service: